telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/pdf-rendering-design-considerations.md

 The SVG rendering mode is controlled by a key in the device information settings object.
 The key is named __UseSvgVectorRendering__ and accepts a boolean value.
 Its default value is __true__.

+## Watermark

+The PDF rendering extension does support [Report Watermarks]({%slug telerikreporting/designing-reports/rendering-and-paging/watermarks%}), however, when it comes to `Text` Watermarks, [newline](https://en.wikipedia.org/wiki/Newline) characters are not respected.
+Thus, displaying multiline text with the `Watermark` property is not possible.

 ## See Also

  * [Export Formats]({%slug telerikreporting/using-reports-in-applications/export-and-configure/export-formats%})